apache/spark/docs/plugins.rst

 and **hooks**, **operators**, **sensors**, **macros** and web **views** get integrated to Airflow's main collections and become available for use.

+To troubleshoot issue with plugins, you can use ``airflow plugins`` command.
+This command dumps information about loaded plugins.

 What for?
 ---------